Lubyanka Building: KGB

 The building's asymmetric façade survived intact until 1983, when the original structure was reconstructed to match the new build, at the urging of Communist Party General Secretary and former KGB Director Yuri Andropov in accordance with Shchusev's plans.

-Although the Soviet secret police changed its name many times, their headquarters remained in this building.
+Although the Soviet secret police changed its name many times, its headquarters remained in this building.
 Secret police chiefs from Lavrenty Beria to Andropov used the same office on the third floor, which looked down on the statue of Cheka founder Felix Dzerzhinsky.
-A prison on the ground floor of the building figures prominently in a book written by the author Aleksandr Solzhenitsyn, The Gulag Archipelago.
+A prison on the ground floor of the building figures prominently in Aleksandr Solzhenitsyn's book The Gulag Archipelago.
 Famous inmates held, tortured and interrogated there include Sidney Reilly, Greville Wynne, Raoul Wallenberg, Ion Antonescu, Osip Mandelstam, Genrikh Yagoda, János Esterházy, Alexander Dolgun, Rochus Misch, and Walter Ciszek.

 During the 1980s, the prison was turned into a cafeteria for KGB staff.

 Post-KGB

 After the dissolution of the KGB in 1991, the Lubyanka became the headquarters of the Border Guard Service of Russia, as well as the Lubyanka prison, and is one directorate of the Federal Security Service of the Russian Federation (FSB).
 A museum of the KGB (now called Историко-демонстрационный зал ФСБ России, Historical Demonstration hall of the Russian FSB) was opened to the public.

 In 1990, an employee of the Lubyanka, Katya Mayorova, became Miss KGB, the first official "security services beauty title".
 In 1990, the Solovetsky Stone was erected across from the Lubyanka, to commemorate the victims of political repression.
 In August 1991, the statue of Felix Dzerzhinsky was dismantled and removed from the center of the Lubyanka Square.
 That same year, Western visitors were allowed to tour the building's prison for the first time.